LIBRA-AI-Tech/sensors-positioning/README.md

-testbench_01_furniture_low_concrete     | Same as low but with concrete furniture testbench_01_furniture_mid_concrete     | Same as mid but with concrete furniture testbench_01_furniture_high_concrete    | Same as high but with concrete furniture testbench_01_rotated_anchors            | Same as testbench_01 but the anchors have been rotated clockwise 5 degrees testbench_01_translated_anchors         | Same as testbench_01 but the anchors have been translated 10cm degrees
+testbench_01_furniture_low_concrete     | Same as low but with concrete furniture testbench_01_furniture_mid_concrete     | Same as mid but with concrete furniture testbench_01_furniture_high_concrete    | Same as high but with concrete furniture testbench_01_rotated_anchors            | Same as testbench_01 but the anchors have been rotated clockwise by 5 degrees testbench_01_translated_anchors         | Same as testbench_01 but the anchors have been translated by 10cm

 In each scenario there are 12 different json files - 6 for the data collected from the anchors and 6 for the anchor properties.
 The 6 different files correspond to all the channel-polarization combinations.